-- Each lot approach will require a 9m (29.5ft) black high density polyethylene (HDPE) culvert.
+- Lots located on a corner (where two property lines front onto a road allowance) will be allowed a single access onto the secondary frontage provided that the house plan approved for development has a garage with doors facing the secondary frontage.
+Accesses on secondary frontages will not be allowed for any other purpose (i.e. rear/side yard access).
+Approval of a secondary driveway may only be granted where it has been demonstrated to the satisfaction of the Town that the additional driveway does not pose a traffic hazard or jeopardize the capacity of function of the road. - Each lot approach will require a minimum 9m (29.5ft), up to a maximum of 12.19m (40ft), black high density polyethylene (HDPE) culvert.
 The ends are to have a 2:1 bevel and rip-rap placed to prevent erosion.
-The lot owner is responsible for supplying and arranging for the installation of all required culverts at their sole expense at the time of development and may be required to enter into a development agreement to do so in accordance with the Land Use Bylaw. - Should an approach be located at a grade break in the ditch design a certified engineer may approve the construction of an approach without a culvert so long as doing so will not impede stormwater runoff. - Except for driving surfaces, all constructed approaches must be grassed. - All approaches must be a minimum of 3m (10ft) from the edge of the driving surface to the nearest side of the property.
+The lot owner is responsible for supplying and arranging for the installation of all required culverts at their sole expense at the time of development and may be required to enter into a development agreement to do so in accordance with the Land Use Bylaw. - Should an approach be located at a grade break in the ditch design a certified engineer may approve the construction of an approach without a culvert so long as doing so will not impede stormwater runoff. - All approaches that require a culvert must be a minimum of 3m (10ft) from the edge of the driving surface to the nearest side of the property.
 Culvert inverts are to be a minimum of 6m (20ft) apart.
-See Drawing 14 for typical approach sizes and setbacks. - Driveways for lots with frontage on the entrance roads off of Range Road 203 (Lots 1-3, Block 11; Lot 15, Block 2; Lots 1 and 6, Block 10; and Lot 26, Block 7) will be subject to strict access management requirements at the time of development to ensure traffic safety and road capacity are not jeopardized. - All other standards for driveways shall be as prescribed in the Land Use Bylaw and the Town Engineering Standards, as applicable.
+See Drawing 14 for typical approach sizes and setbacks.